CentOS-PaaS-SIG/restylinchpin/README.md

 <a>https://github.com/CentOS-PaaS-SIG/linchpin</a>

 # Deployment
-restylinchpin will be deployed and available on Openshift.
+restylinchpin will be deployed and available on Openshift.<br>
 Start using restylicnhpin using pypi: <a href="https://pypi.org/project/restylinchpin/">pip install restylinchpin</a>

 # Documenation (In progress)